Blog

 2) Backup execution script

-Now we need to prepare a script in which we will describe all the necessary commands for executing backup of our databases on a schedule.
+Now we need to prepare a script in which we will describe all the necessary commands for setting up scheduled mySQL database backups.
+This will enable automatic database backups for your mySQL.

 ### create sbin directory in /root/ ###